maidsafe/rfcs/proposed/0000-Petname-System.md

 ## Address book

+The Address Book will be implemented as a directory in the Drive (see: Unresolved Questions [6]).
+This will be assigned to default location as a private directory in the user's Drive.
+Address Books can contain links to others' Address Books as a way to share Petnames between users *only* if all of the Petnames are either unique, or any identical Petnames reference the same Keys.
+Address Books are unique to individual logins, and shared across any Personas utilized by that login.

-The Address Book will be implemented as a directory in the Drive (see: Unresolved Questions [7]).
-In there will contain any Structured Data that is a Petname.
-Multiple Petnames can fit into one piece of Structured Data, so even though a user need not create a new Structured Data type each time a Petname is denotated, it must either be put into an existing Petname Structured Data type or create a new one. (see: Unresolved Questions [8])
+The Address Book will contain any Structured Data that is a Petname.
+Multiple Petnames can fit into one piece of Structured Data, so even though a user need not create a new Structured Data type each time a Petname is denotated, it must either be put into an existing Petname Structured Data type or create a new one. (see: Unresolved Questions [7])

-There will also exist a way of symlinking to public Structured Data for free in that same Petname directory (see: Unresolved Questions [9],[10]).
+There will also exist a way of symlinking to an entry in the Key Book for free in that same Petname directory (see: Unresolved Questions [8]).
 That symlink will indicate that the Nickname of that Key will also be treated by that user as their Petname.
 That would ensure that a user could casually browse the same as they would casually demo an APP on the SAFE Network – without having to pay for a PUT fee if used in a specific way.
 At the same time, this would incentivize entities (companies or individuals) to come up with novel Nicknames in hopes that it would be unique in the user's Address Book.
 If a user can denotate a Petname for free, it stands to reason that they would do so every time it was possible.

+This symlink will refer to a specific version of the Key Book entry in order to assure that the reference, once assigned remains static and does not change even though the entry in the Key Book may.

+## Petname Database

+### Key Book

+A reference to the "Phone Book" of olden days, this will hold all of the Nickname-Key pairs that have been published.
+This index will be public to everyone and be assigned to a default location in order that the network can access it regardless of the client logging in.
+This will hold the Structured Data that contains the public Nickname that the publisher denotates.

+These entries in the index will be versioned so that in the event that a name is changed, if an individual symlinked to a specific Nickname as their Petname, that denotation will not change even if the public lookup has.
+Version numbers will always increment when a change occurs.

+In order to facilitate this, an Archive will be created to store older versions of the Nickname index.

+### Archive

+The Archive (as introduced above) is a way to make sure that if a Petname is symlinked to an entry in the Key Book, that is unchanged even in the even that the entry in the Key Book is modified by the owner of the entry.
+The Archive will consist of pieces of Immutable Data that are copies of the previous Structured Data which was changed.
+An Archive version will always be made if a change occurs.

+This is an index of Immutable Data.
+It contains all previous versions of any given entry in the Key Book, (if any) with each pice of Immutable Data containing one version.
+These entries are created upon modification of the Key Book entry automatically at the cost of the owner/modifier of the entry.

+The Archive is not to be used to look up any Nickname requests, and is only used if the Petname symlink requests a version that the current Key Book entry is greater than.

+It is unknown at this time if the Key Book entry will be required to specifically link to these Archive entries.

 ## Code